-“But Data Breach and other types of cyber crime only happen to giant firms like Dairy Queen and Target.
+“But data breach and other types of cyber crime only happen to giant firms like Dairy Queen and Target.
 I don’t have the kind of records the bad guys want.
 Plus, who would even think to target little ol’ me?”

 Every day, insurance professionals hear comments like this from their clients.
 But the truth is, data breach and cyber ransom issues effect an ever-increasing number of small businesses (that is, firms under 100 employees) in the United States.
 Often, these victims are “Mom & Pop” operations with under 20 employees.
-In fact, small businesses are actually the perfect target for cyber criminals.

 Small businesses often have little to no data records or cyber intrusion protection, not because they’re irresponsible, but because no one has made them aware of the risk until it is too late.
 There are a number of data and cyber related catastrophes that can occur, but we are going to focus on two in this post: Cyber Ransom and Data Breach/Theft of Records.

 Cyber Ransom is an increasing menace to the small business community.
 Here is a scenario that shows the risk: